-- 8. Increased supervision in "hot spots" (e.g. locker rooms, hallways, playgrounds, cafeterias, school perimeters, buses); - 9.
-Adoption of evidence-based systemic bullying prevention practices and programs; - 10.
+- 1. Analysis of existing data to identify bullying issues and concerns; - 2.
+Use of findings from school surveys (e.g., school climate surveys); - 3.
+Focus groups; - 4.
+Mailings postal and email; - Cable access television; - 6.
+School culture change; - 7.
+School climate improvement; - Increased supervision in "hot spots" (e.g., locker rooms, hallways, playgrounds, cafeterias, school perimeters, buses); - Adoption of evidence-based systemic bullying prevention practices and programs; - 10.
 Training for all certificated and non-certificated staff to teach effective prevention and intervention skills and strategies; - 11.
 Professional development plans for involved staff; - 12.
-Participation of parents and other community members and organizations (e.g., Parent Teacher Associations, Parent Teacher Organizations) in the educational program and in problem-solving bullying issues; - 13.
+Participation of parents and other community members and organizations (e.g., Parent Teacher Associations, Parent Teacher Organizations) in the educational program and in problem-solving bullying issues: - 13.
 Formation of professional learning communities to address bullying problems; - 14.
 Small or large group presentations for fully addressing the actions and the school's response to the actions, in the context of the acceptable student and staff member behavior and the consequences of such actions; - 15.
 School policy and procedure revisions; - 16.
-Modifications of schedules: - 17.
+Modifications of schedules; - 17.
 Adjustments in hallway traffic; - 18.
-Examination and adoption of educational practices for actively engaging students in the learning process and in bonding students to pro-social institutions and people; - 19.
-Modifications in student routes or patterns traveling to and from school; - 20.
-Supervision of student victims before and after school, including school transportation; - 21.
+Examination and adoption of educational practices for actively engaging students in the learning process and in bonding students to pro-social institutions and people; - Modifications in student routes or patterns traveling to and from school: - Supervision of student victims before and after school, including school transportation; - 21.
 Targeted use of monitors (e.g., hallway, cafeteria, locker room, playground, school perimeter, bus); - 22.
-Targeted use of teacher aides; - 23.
-Disciplinary action, including dismissal, for school staff who contributed to the problem; - 24.
+Targeted use of teacher aides;

+- Disciplinary action, including dismissal, for school staff who contributed to the problem; - 24.
 Supportive institutional interventions, including participation in the Intervention and Referral Services Team, pursuant to N.J.A.C.
-6A:16-8; - 25.
-Parent conferences; - 26.
+6A:16-8: - 25.
+Parent conferences: - 26.
 Family counseling; - 27.
-Development of a general harassment, intimidation, and bullying response plan;

-- 28. Behavioral expectations communicated to students and parents; - 29.
-Participation of the entire student body in problem-solving harassment, intimidation, and bullying issues; - 30.
+Development of a general harassment, intimidation, and bullying response plan; - 28.
+Behavioral expectations communicated to students and parents: - 29.
+Participation of the entire student body in problem-solving harassment, intimidation, and bullying issues: - 30.
 Recommendations of a student behavior or ethics council; - 31.
 Participation in peer support groups; - 32.
 School transfers; and - 33.
 Involvement of law enforcement officers, including school resource officers and juvenile officers or other appropriate legal action.